 Although the bold styling stands out, you shouldn't expect to be as wowed by the thrill of driving a 5008.
 Instead, the focus has clearly been on creating a comfortable set-up, and thanks to its well-tuned chassis, this big SUV rides smoothly on all but the lumpiest roads.
 The handling is respectable for a large seven-seater, too, but the rival Skoda Kodiaq feels a little sharper through corners.
 Peugeot's small steering wheel design isn't really ideal for a car of this size either, making tighter turns difficult to negotiate.

 Just like the 3008, the 5008 has a striking-looking dashboard featuring Peugeot’s i-Cockpit instrument display as standard, which impresses.
 It has been updated in the facelifted 5008, with a new 10-inch infotainment display and updated 12.3-inch 'head up' cockpit screen.

 Rear-seat space is more of a mixed bag.
 Go for the panoramic sunroof and six-footers sitting in the second row will find headroom tight, while the third-row seats are easy to access, but best reserved for kids.
 The same can be said of many 5008 rivals, but an MPV like the Citroen Grand C4 SpaceTourer is a better bet if you plan on using seats six and seven regularly.

 There’s no official word on safety yet, but standard autonomous emergency braking should help the 5008 do well when it’s assessed by Euro NCAP, and the mechanically similar 3008 scored five out of five when it was crash-tested.
-Peugeot performed well in our 2020 Driver Power customer satisfaction survey, coming eighth out of 30 carmakers.
+Peugeot performed fairly well in our 2021 Driver Power customer satisfaction survey, coming 11th out of 29 carmakers.